vuetifyjs/vuetify/packages/docs/src/pages/en/components/virtual-scroller.md

 <example file="v-virtual-scroll/prop-item-height" />

-If your items are not of a uniform size, try to set the **item-height** prop to the average size of an item, for the best possible user experience.
-However if you have dynamic content with unknown size and omit the **item-height** prop, `v-virtual-scroll` will still dynamically calculate each item as the user scrolls.
+Set the **item-height** prop to the average size of an item if your items aren't uniformly sized; this will improve user experience.
+If you leave out the **item-height** prop due to dynamic, unknown-size content, **v-virtual-scroll** will dynamically calculate each item's size as the user scrolls.
+However, users might notice some jumping of the scrollbar when the component recalculates the height of the container as more items are rendered.

 <example file="v-virtual-scroll/prop-dynamic-item-height" />